Welt (TV channel)

-Welt (formerly N24) is a German free-to-air television news channel owned by WeltN24 GmbH.
-It also provides regular news updates to ProSiebenSat.1 Media properties like ProSieben and kabel eins.
+Welt ([vɛlt], "World") (known as N24 from its launch in 2000 to 2018) is a German free-to-air television news channel owned by WeltN24 GmbH, itself a subsidiary of Axel Springer SE.

 On 21 September 2017, WeltN24 announced that N24 would be rebranded as "Welt" on 18 January 2018.
 WeltN24 also publishes Die Welt, a conservative-leaning newspaper.

 History

 In the late 1990s, in the heat of the dot-com bubble ProSieben Media Group, then consisting of two TV channels (ProSieben and Kabel 1) whose programming largely consisted of US movies, sitcoms and series, tried to take over German television news channel n-tv, then owned by Handelsblatt and CNN.
-After the attempt failed, ProSieben Media purchased German newswire ddp (now dapd) and announced the launch of its own news channel soon afterwards, by consolidating ProSieben's news department.
+After the attempt failed, ProSieben Media purchased German newswire ddp (which later became dapd) and announced the launch of its own news channel soon afterwards, by consolidating ProSieben's news department.
 The channel was launched on 24 January 2000 at noon, from ProSieben Media's headquarters in Unterföhring near Munich.
 In collaboration with Bloomberg Television, N24 provided live coverage of financial markets around the world.
 Apart from running its own network, Welt also provided ProSieben and Kabel 1 with newscasts.

 In the same year, ProSieben Media AG purchased rival channel Sat.1, located in Berlin, which had a news department of its own and ran a number of factual programmes.
-ProSieben Media AG renamed itself ProSiebenSat.1 Media AG afterwards.
+ProSieben Media AG renamed itself ProSiebenSat.1 Media AG.
 After the merger, N24 moved from Unterföhring to Sat.1's headquarters in Berlin in July 2001, and the news departments of Sat.1 and N24 were combined.